ecccc0/tt09-secC-2-array-multiplier/docs/info.md

 ## How to test

 follow test/README.md

-Use test/test.py to add test cases
+use test/test.py to add test cases

 ## External hardware